FLAIR-Community/Fling/docs/meaning_for_configurations_en.md

 )
 ```

-## Other usages
+## Other tutorials

+### learn.scheduler

-- Beside "fix", the key `learn.scheduler` has a variety of types.
+This key controls the learning rate scheduler.
+Beside "fix", the key `learn.scheduler` has a variety of types.
 For example, we can define a scheduler using cosine function:

 ```python
 scheduler=dict(